dekoza/mtgpl/M14_Rulebook.rst

 destroy it.
 Creatures attack and block during the *combat phase*.

-Unlike other types of permanents, creatures enter the battlefield with "summoning sickness": a creature can't attack, or use an ability that has {T} in its cost, until it has started your turn on the battlefield under your control.
+Unlike other types of permanents, creatures enter the battlefield with "summoning sickness": a creature can't attack, or use an ability that has |tap| in its cost, until it has started your turn on the battlefield under your control.
 You can block with a creature or activate its other abilities no matter how long it's been on the battlefield.